 Jogging is a term that refers to running at a leisurely speed.
-When your feet are planted firmly on the ground, you take fewer steps and cover less ground.
+When your feet are planted firmly on the ground, you take fewer steps and cover less ground, so you should feel comfortable in your shoes and add a pair of new insoles to help absorb the shock of hitting the ground while running.
 Jogging has the advantage of allowing you to keep your tempo for longer periods of time, consume less energy, and eventually run further!
 Thus, you can train for a 10K, 15K, Half Marathon (21K), or even a marathon (42K) in this manner!

 There is no way to establish a certain tempo (or speed), as each individual runs at their own pace.
 Simply keep in mind that it should be between your walking and running paces.
 Jogging is defined as running slower than 6 miles/10 kilometres per hour; nevertheless, this can be challenging if you are new to running or excessively slow if you are an experienced runner.
 While a decrease of two kilometres per hour may not seem like much, it has a noticeable effect on my vitality.
 This manner, I’ll be able to jog for longer periods of time and eventually run greater distances to boost my distance training.